 LocationBerlitz Sprachschule | Sprachkurse | Englischkurse, Oxfordstraße 24, 53111 Bonn, Germany

-From the architect.
+Text description provided by the architects.
 The split, shifted oval is oriented to the Rhine, Siebengebierge and the city, facilitates views from the city, and minimizes negative wind effects through its aerodynamic shape.
 The building rethinks the type of high-rise office tower in relation to function, technology and user comfort.